 Unless such notice and warning compromises the containment of an emergency, or would likely result in an expansion or exacerbation of an emergency, immediate notification of an emergency will take place through one - or a combination of - the following methodologies: (1) CUNY-Alert, (2) Verbal announcement through the School's emergency communication response system or via the building fire control system if a fire or smoke condition is detected, (3) Campus-wide e-mail blast and (4) School web-site notice.
-The following personnel are authorized to make such announcements; Public Safety, Administrative VP, Academic Dean and Dean of Students.
+The following personnel are authorized to make such announcements: Public Safety Director or his/her designee, Administrative Vice President, Provost and the Vice President of Student Development.
 Again, please note that a circumstance may arise in which it would not be prudent or appropriate to issue an immediate notification if such release would compromise efforts to contain the emergency.